PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 }
 ```

-The package with snippets you have prepared, and you will use in the next
+The package with snippets is prepared, and we will use in the next chapter.
-chapter.

 {{ end() }}